-Homemade lemonade is a lot simpler than you think.
-Especially this one.
-The hardest part is waiting for the simple syrup to cool.
-That is the part where I stand and stare at the fridge patiently or impatiently some might say.
+Homemade lemonade is a lot simpler than you think, especially this recipe!
+The hardest part is waiting for the simple syrup to cool before taking that first, revitalizing sip of the best homemade lemonade.

-This old fashioned lemonade has three ingredients, sugar, water and lemon.
-The sugar and water when heated create a simple syrup that gets added to the fresh squeezed lemon juice.
+This old fashioned lemonade has only three ingredients — sugar, water, and lemon.
+The sugar and water create a simple syrup when heated together that’s added to the freshly squeezed lemon juice.
 That’s it!

-As for the garnish be creative.
-Add some fresh strawberries, blueberries, or my favorite blackberries.
+As for the garnish, get creative!
+Add some fresh strawberries, blueberries, or (my favorite) blackberries.
 I like to add mint to my lemonade and have since upgraded to basil.
 It adds a nice fragrance to the lemonade and is also a beautiful garnish.

 You can easily substitute lime for the recommended lemon in this recipe to make a refreshing limeade.

-Place the lemon on the counter and roll to release juices.
-The average lemon has about 3 tbsp of juice in it so if you are not getting that keep squeezing!
+- Roll the lemon to help loosen the flesh from the peel and release the juices easily.
+The average lemon has about 3 tablespoons of juice, so if you are not getting that much keep squeezing!

-It is good to keep your lemons out at room temperature before juicing.
-If they have been in the fridge try this microwave tip.
+- Microwave the lemons.
+Seriously!
+It’s good to keep your lemons out at room temperature before juicing.
+If they have been in the fridge, try this microwave tip.
 Microwave for about 20 seconds to extract more juice from your lemons.
 Allow to cool and juice.

 Old fashioned lemonade

 Super Easy Old Fashioned Lemonade.
 All you need is 3 ingredients to make delicious homemade lemonade!

 - 4 cups water